How to Exit Man Page in Terminal

 man fdisk

-• Enter – Scroll down one line at a time.
+• Enter – Scroll down one line.

-• b – Move back one page.
+• b – Move backward one full screen.

 Getting Help Inside Man Pages